upengareri/terraform/docs/README.md

 > We can use Terragrunt for backend configuration settings to keep it DRY (Don't Repeat Yourself)

 ### Isolation of tfstate

+- so that our different environments such as staging(for preproduction testing), production remain isolated from each other (like docker containers)

+1. via workspace
+2. via file layout (RECOMMENDED)

+#### Isolation via File Layout

+- Use of separate folders for each environment
+  - It can further be separated by using components (for different services/resource) within each environment

+Although modularity saves us from mishaps like accidently destroying the entire infrastructure, it has a pitfall that now as the code is not in a single file, we need to run terraform apply for each configuration/module separately.

+> This is resolved by terragrunt by using `apply-all`

+It also has the disadvantage that referencing of a resource within the same file was easy.
+For e.g `aws_db_instance.foo.address` but with modules it has to be done using `terraform_remote_state`.